RichardGuo24/ElevatorTakeHome/README.md

 ## How It Works

-The elevator operates using a **discrete time-step simulation model** (like a game engine).
+The elevator operates using a **discrete time-step simulation model**.
 Each iteration represents one unit of time:

 1. **Door Management** – If doors are currently open, count down the dwell timer.
 When it expires, automatically close the doors and prepare for movement
 2. **Stop Decision** – Analyze pending requests and determine if the elevator should stop at the current floor to pick up or drop off passengers